FaysalMiah55/restaurant/README.md

 - A carousel showcasing customer feedback and experiences at the restaurant.

 ### About Us:
-- A section that highlights the restaurant’s story and dedication to providing authentic Saudi cuisine.
+- A section highlighting the restaurant’s story and dedication to providing authentic Saudi cuisine.

 ### Contact Information:
 - Includes address, phone number, and social media links for easy contact.